 We are living through a century of unprecedented technological, economic, and social change.
 And each new development poses significant ethical questions that we must study and decisively respond to.
-The Notre Dame Ethics Initiative will establish Notre Dame as a premier global destination for the study of ethics, offering superb training for future generations of ethicists and moral leaders, a platform for engagement of the Catholic moral tradition with other modes of inquiry, and an opportunity to forge insights into some of the most significant ethical issues of our time.
+The Notre Dame Ethics Initiative is establishing Notre Dame as a premier global destination for the study of ethics, offering superb training for future ethicists and moral leaders, a platform for engagement of the Catholic moral tradition with other modes of inquiry, and an opportunity to forge insights into some of the most significant ethical issues of our time.

 Status Update